TezosTaqueria/taqueria/taqueria-plugin-ipfs-pinata/README.md

 The IPFS Pinata plugin provides a `publish` task to upload metadata, media, or other files to IPFS via Pinata

-The IPFS Pinata plugin also provides a `pin` task to link any existing files on IPFS to your pinata account
+The IPFS Pinata plugin also provides a `pin` task to link any existing files on Pinata to your Pinata account